cpfaff/Open-Science-Thesis/README.md

 ```

 You can compile the document in revision mode.
 This will set up the page to be
 larger but keeps the typesetting area the same.
-Additionally linenumbers are
+Additionally line numbers are
 enabled and comments from revisors (see above) are shown as side notes.
 If you
 remove the option again then the comments of revisors are ignored.